 Technical Architecture

 When your account is provisioned as a Type 1 VPC, we automatically set up and configure a virtual private cloud environment with two paired network subnets.
-We place this account under Emory’s master AWS account (child/parent relationship), and apply administrative and security policies and controls that are monitored automatically with risk detectors.
+We place this account under Emory’s parent AWS account (child/parent relationship), and apply administrative and security policies and controls that are monitored automatically with risk detectors.

-We summarize these major components below:
+We summarize the major technical components below:

 Region